mrnugget/watchgopher/README.md

 # Watchgopher [![Build Status](https://travis-ci.org/mrnugget/watchgopher.png)](https://travis-ci.org/mrnugget/watchgopher)

-Watchgopher listens to file events in directories and dispatches these events (including event type and file) to commands of your choice to handle them.
+Watchgopher is a small, lightweight tool that listens to file events in directories and dispatches these events (including event type and file) to commands of your choice to handle them.

 ## Getting Started

-1. Make sure you have [Go](http://golang.org/) running on your system and setup.
+1. Make sure you have Watchgopher installed (see the "Installation" section further down for instructions).
-   Then use the `go` command to install Watchgopher:

-    `$ go get -u github.com/mrnugget/watchgopher`

 2. Create a configuration file for Watchgopher to use.
-Modify this example to your needs and save it:
+Modify this example according to your needs and save it:

    ```
    {